Microwave antenna: Reflector antennas

 A parabolic antenna is an antenna that uses a parabolic reflector, a curved surface with the cross-sectional shape of a parabola, to direct the radio waves.
 These devices range anywhere from 6" to more than 12' diameter depending on application and use.

 Horn antennas

 A horn antenna or microwave horn is an antenna that consists of a flaring metal waveguide shaped like a horn to direct radio waves in a beam.
 Horns are widely used as antennas at UHF and microwave frequencies, above 300 MHz.

 Lens antennas

 A lens antenna uses a lens to direct or collect microwave radiation.

 Array antennas

 An array antenna is a high gain antenna consisting of an array of smaller antenna elements.

 Leaky wave antenna

 A leaky wave antenna uses a leaking transmission line to obtain radiation.

+Spiral antenna

+A spiral antenna, configured in the shape of a spiral, serves as a radio frequency antenna.
+It can function independently or as a feeder for satellite communication reflector antennas.
+It ensures excellent impedance matching and radiation pattern performance across the entire operating frequency band.